addcninblue/blackjack/src/game/Gamespecs.md

   hasPlayers
   - @param none
-  - @returns boolean: whether or not there are still players in the game
+  - @returns boolean: whether or not there are still players in the serverGame

   newRound
   - @param none
   - @return none
-  - starts a new round of a game (for initialization purposes).
+  - starts a new round of a serverGame (for initialization purposes).
 Execute resetTurn() in here.

   endRound
   - @param none
   - @return none
-  - ends the current round of a game
+  - ends the current round of a serverGame

 from setBets: